 Resources | The Parker Pen Company History

-Making a better pen was what the Parker Pen Company's founder, George Safford Parker, set out to do when he couldn't find one that wrote well and didn't leak.
+Making a better pen was what the Parker Pen Company's founder, George Safford Parker, set out to do when he could not find one that wrote well and did not leak.
 Parker believed that if he "made a better pen, people would buy it."
 And so he did.

 George Safford Parker did not start out a maker of pens.
 Instead, he began his career as a teacher of telegraphy.
 To supplement his teaching income, Parker started selling pens for the John Holland Pens Company.
 In fact, his telegraphy students were his main customers.